dabamos/openadms-node/docs/source/installation.rst

 -  `HBMQTT`_,
 -  `RabbitMQ`_ (MQTT via plug-in).

-HBMQTT is installed as a dependency.
-The broker will be started by OpenADMS Node if the parameter ``--with-mqtt-broker`` is used.
-It is also possible to start HBMQTT manually in the command line with:
+HBMQTT is installed as a dependency automatically.
+The broker will be started by OpenADMS Node if the command-line argument ``--with-mqtt-broker`` is added.
+If the internal HBMQTT is used, a 3rd party message broker is not required.
+The HBMQTT server can be started manually from command line with:

 ::